ChryssaNab/Handwriting-Recognition/Character Recognition/README.md

  $ python3 src/training/train.py
  ```

-The data path for running the command mentioned above points to the *monkbrill* training data specified in lines 132-133, as demonstrated below:
+The data path for running the command mentioned above points to the *monkbrill* training data specified in `lines 132-133`, as demonstrated below:

 ```python
 # Set path to the monkbrill data
 data_path = "./DSS/monkbrill/"
  ```

-The training output is saved in the directory *./src/training/*.
+The output for the training process is saved in the directory *./src/training/*.
 It includes the loss and accuracy curves, a summary of the model architecture, the trained model checkpoint in an HDF5/H5 file for use during testing, and the label encoder transformation in a pickle file.
 The latter facilitates consistent evaluation of test images through uniform label encoding.

 ---